 Looking back, the most memorable parts of Thunder Force include the one brief moment involving rabbit-like teeth.
 And the other is the presence of Pom Klementieff as Laser.

-Thunder Force is a film you watch, only if you absolutely must because you’re much better off revisiting the first three movies I mentioned at the start of this post.
+Thunder Force is a film you watch only if you absolutely must, because as a McCarthy fan, you’re much better off revisiting the first three movies I mentioned at the start of this post.

 G